haganbt/PYLON-exporter/README.md

   * Set the exporter to use the ```standard-tableau``` config recipe: ```export NODE_ENV=standard-tableau```
   * Run the app: ```node app.js```
   * The Tableau workbook will be output in the same dir as the output files.

+**Source File Locations**

-NOTE: The Tableau workbook uses absolute file paths, so if the source files or the workbook are moved outside of the output dir, the source file paths will need to be updated inside the workbook.
-Simply edit the workbook using a text edit (its an XML file) and find/replace the ```directory='``` locations.
+Tableau workbooks do not support relative source file paths and hence absolute file paths are dynamically hard coded in to the workbook.
+If the source files or the workbook are moved outside of the output dir, the source file paths will need to be updated within the workbook.
+Simply edit the```standard-tableau.tbw``` workbook using a text edit (its an XML file) and find/replace the ```directory='``` locations.

 **Custom Tableau Recipes**